dokipen/tubing/README.rst

 `chunk` is an iterable with a len() of whatever type of data the stream is working with.
 In Transformers, you don't need to worry about buffer size or closing or exception, just transform an iterable to another iterable.
-There are lots of examples in pipes.py.
+There are lots of examples in tubes.py.

 Next give Optimus Prime a hug.

 .. code-block:: python

-    from tubing import pipes
+    from tubing import tubes

-    AllMixedUp = pipes.MakePipe(OptimusPrime)
+    AllMixedUp = tubes.MakeTranformerTubeFactory(OptimusPrime)

 Ready to mix up some data?